 At another point a few hundred years later in a well-known story as recounted in 1 Samuel 17, we find David and Goliath in the middle of a battlefield surrounded by two armies.
 At this point David displayed a healthy “fear of God” yet without any physical or emotional fear included with it.
 The soldiers on both sides were watching with interest.
 We know the Philistine Goliath was a well-known warrior – a giant.
-And we know David was neither known nor very formidable in appearance.
-We can be certain that Goliath was not at all afraid of David.
-And yet in spite of these things, David also had no fear of the giant.
+We know David was neither known nor very formidable in appearance; and can be certain that Goliath was not at all afraid of David.
+Yet in spite of these things, David also had no fear of the giant.
 David is known in the scriptures as a “man after God’s own heart.”
 That is the highest compliment anyone could ever hope to receive in this life.
 In Acts, Paul affirms this to a crowded synagogue on his first missionary journey:

 “He raised up David to be their king, of whom he testified and said, I have found in David the son of Jesse a man after my heart, who will do all my will.”

 The connection between doing God’s will and being “a man after God’s own heart” is inescapable.
 If we wish to be like David in our walk with God, then we must do God’s will — all of it.
 As Paul continued to speak, transitioning from Old Testament points and into the Gospel that he was there to deliver, in verses 26 – 41 he then addressed the Christians as “those who fear God” and explained to them, the gospel of Christ and the course they ought to take.